bvermeulen/display-news-banner/README.md

 ```
 argument: news site name as per dictionary below, for example 'BBC World News'.
 If the argument is omitted it takes the news site 'Nu.nl'.
 Option '-b' starts program in banner mode.

-The news sites available are given in the dictionary news_list in the module news_sites.py:
+The news sites available are given in the dictionary news_list in the module news_sites.py.
+You can add as many as you like each news site will have its own button for selection:
 ```sh
 news_list = {'CNN World News':
              'http://rss.cnn.com/rss/edition_world.rss',